mawenlong2016/CAFU/tutorial/User_manual.md

 ### Upload data
+**NOTE**: For docker users, ZIP files should be uncompressed before uploading.

 #### Download CAFU test data
 - Download test data from [CAFU GitHub project](https://github.com/cma2015/CAFU).
 Click **Clone or download** (see figure below), and download the ZIP compressed files into your local device and then uncompress it.